Skip to content

 New feature: Solar Time Conversion

-As many of you know, a local time recorded at a person’s birth is not exactly correct because of GMT zones and Daylight Savings, so often it turns out that Hour Pillar is wrong.
-Sometimes, but rarely, the entire chart can be wrong if the person is born during the transition between two years and the difference between local and solar time is significant.
+As many of you know, a local time recorded at a person’s birth is not precisely correct due to time zones and Daylight Saving Time, so the Hour Pillar is often incorrect.
+Sometimes, but rarely, the entire Chart can be wrong if the person is born during the transition between two years and the difference between local and solar time is significant.

-There are some tools out there that can help you convert local time into accurate solar time, but we decided to have that tool built-in for practical reasons.
+Some tools can help you convert local time to accurate solar time, but we decided to build it in for practical reasons.

 So from now on, when you open the date input page, you will see three additional fields.
 We will explain them in detail here so you can use them properly.